Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Jyoti Taneja over 2 years ago
+Jyoti Taneja almost 3 years ago

 I oppose closing schools.
 The future generation needs to be trained and nurtured and that should be the focus.
 Figure out ways to keep the schools open and improving on what's not working.